Saqqe/saqqe/README.md

 ---

-## 📌 Now (August 2025)
-Here’s what I’m focused on right now:
-- ⚡ Experimenting with **ChirpStack + AWS IoT** for connected devices.
-- 🛠️ Running a **home lab that mimics AWS services** (with Raspberry Pi, Docker, and more).
-- 🤖 Building small **Generative AI apps** to explore practical use cases.
-- 📚 Learning and working towards aws solution architect associate certification.
-- ✍️ Writing and reflecting regularly with [LogSeq](https://logseq.com/).

----

 ## 🌍 A little about me
 I’m an **Engineering Manager** at [Knowit Connectivity](https://www.knowit.se/), where I juggle multiple projects, lead leaders, and keep teams moving forward.
 My days are split between **big-picture strategy** and **hands-on problem solving**—which basically means one moment I’m talking roadmaps, the next I’m troubleshooting.